 One day robots will be able to do all the tasks that are necessary for our modern day lives.
+I’m even convinced that one day even many physicists will be replaced by robots.

-Surprisingly many people I talked to can’t imagine that robots will take all the usual jobs .
+Surprisingly many people I talked to can’t imagine that robots will take all the usual jobs.
 The main argument goes like this: “Well isn’t this what people already thought a hundred years ago?
 Have a look, everybody is still working 8 hours a day!”

 Of courses, this is correct.
-For example, John Maynard Keynes predicted in 1930 that until the end of the century we would have 15-hour work week .
+For example, John Maynard Keynes predicted in 1930 that until the end of the century we would have 15-hour work week.
 This is not what happened.
 Everyone is still working 40 hours.
-This is surprising, because the problem isn’t that technology evolved too slow.
+This is surprising because the problem isn’t that technology evolved too slow.
 The technology that fits into our pockets today is beyond anything Keynes could’ve imagined.

-The reason for our 40 hour work weeks aren’t particular important for the point I’m trying to make here.
+The reason for our 40 hour work weeks aren’t particularly important for the point I’m trying to make here.
 Still, for an interesting perspective, have a look at “Bullshit Jobs” by David Graeber.
 He argues:

 “Technology has been marshaled, if anything, to figure out ways to make us all work more.
 In order to achieve this, jobs have had to be created that are, effectively, pointless.
 Huge swathes of people, in Europe and North America in particular, spend their entire working lives performing tasks they secretly believe do not really need to be performed.”

-The reasons do not matter, because there will be a day in the near (!) future when robots will do all these “bullshit jobs”.
+The reasons do not matter because there will be a day in the near (!) future when robots will do all these “bullshit jobs”.
 Only because it hasn’t happened so far, does not mean that it won’t happen in the future.
-At some point there will be no way around it.
+At some point, there will be no way around it.

 Of course, robots won’t replace every employee in the next century.
 Yet, a large number of employees will.
 Starting with bus drivers, taxi drivers, etc…